SmartAdvisorOnline

 Optional deep‑dive: If you compare privacy models, also read VPN vs Tor.
 It’s not a “winner‑takes‑all” situation - it’s different tools for different threat models.

-5) Setup shortcuts: router, TV, and “don’t break your Wi‑Fi”
+5) Setup checks: router, TV, and “don’t break your Wi‑Fi”

 If you want protection for the whole home, VPN on router is the cleanest approach.
 For TV streaming, use VPN on Smart TV or a dedicated stick like Fire TV (see this Fire TV comparison).
 If you’re debugging weird issues, keep VPN troubleshooting open in another tab.